 The extent of assistance which can be provided through informal cooperation varies between countries and is dependent upon factors including:

-- The existence of applicable legal instruments including treaties, conventions and any applicable EU Framework Decisions and Directives;
+- the existence of applicable legal instruments including treaties and conventions

 It is not possible to give a definitive list of enquiries which will always require an MLA request.
 The following non-exhaustive list notes classes of evidence that usually require an MLA request: